Introduction

 In another German dictionary (Hans Barlow) the north-Germanic names Budde and Buddeke are brought in relationship with ‘Bütte’ a cask in which the winemaker puts the pressed grapes to mature.
 Budde is according to him short for ‘Buddenbender’ (cooper).

 Barlow also mentions another possibility when used in Buddenbrock, -siek, -diek (Westfalen), a place in Bodde = Morast, Schmutz, Modder.
 This particular use of the name has been recorded as early as the year 950.
 Still, the soggy swamps on the shore of the Baltic see are called ‘Bodden”.
+On the map below around the island of Rügen are many ‘bodden”.A significant part of where the Buddes originate from was moor land, with the Bourtanger Moor one of the largest peat environment in north west Europe, so a possible connection with this environment makes sense for the early inhabitants of these lands.

 According to the Dutch historian A.van der Plank, the name Budde is of Germanic origin.
 It is the name of a tribe.
 The meaning of the name is ‘to order’.

 Another interesting detail is that the word ‘bude’ in the Scandinavian languages means: abode, residence or, place of residence.
 It is the same name as ‘booth’ and comes from the verb ‘bo’ = live at a place.
-But is is pronounced with a soft ‘d’ like ‘boothe’.
+But is pronounced with a soft ‘d’ like ‘boothe’.
 However, according to Scandinavian linguists, the family name Budde is not from Scandinavian origin.

 Historical data in relation to the origin of the oldest Budde family member points to the Baltic shores, in the far north of Germany.
 The first recorded Budde ever is Alard Budde in 1130 in Stralsund – Pommern.